 Released March, 2023

 The U.S. Department of Health and Human Services (HHS) is the United States government’s principal agency for protecting the health of all Americans and providing essential human services.
-HHS is tackling major challenges facing our country today, including the COVID-19 pandemic, increasing numbers of Unaccompanied Migrant Children, climate change, the opioid and substance use crisis, health inequality between this country’s diverse populations, and more.
+HHS is tackling major challenges facing our country today, including the spread of disease, climate change, substance use disorders and mental health, health inequality between this country’s diverse populations, and more.

 HHS works closely with other federal departments and international partners to coordinate efforts and ensure the maximum benefit for the public throughout its work.
 HHS also works with state, local, and U.S. territorial governments to achieve its mission.
 The Federal Government has a unique legal and political government-to-government relationship with tribal governments and provides health services for American Indians and Alaska Natives consistent with this special relationship.
 HHS works with tribal governments, urban Indian organizations, and other tribal organizations to facilitate greater consultation and coordination between state and tribal governments on health and human services.

 HHS also has strong partnerships with the private sector and nongovernmental organizations.
 The Department works with industries, academic institutions, trade organizations, and advocacy groups to leverage resources from organizations and individuals with shared interests.
 By collaborating with these partners, HHS accomplishes its mission in ways that are the least burdensome and most beneficial to the American public.
 Private sector grantees, such as academic institutions and faith-based and neighborhood partnerships, often provide HHS-funded services at the local level.